material-components/material-web/docs/components/list.md

 ## Avatar Items

-Image or text avatars can be slotted into list-items' `start` slot using the `data-variant="avatar"` attribute.
+Image or text avatars can be slotted into list-items' `start-avatar` slot.

 <!-- no-catalog-start -->